RenukaRamaNagu/AI-to-detect-criminal-vehicles/README.md

 Thus, incorporating these technologies with the YOLOv8 model, we designed the system that meets the requirements of vehicle security monitoring to offer a novel approach to reducing vehicle crimes.

 ### TEAM MEMBERS
-- MAUSAMI GORKHA
+- Mausami Gorkha
-- RENUKA RAMASAMY
+- Renuka Ramasamy
-- SUNDARESWARI THIYAGARAJAN
+- Sundareswari thiyagarajan
-- DIVYA BHAGWAT
+- Divya Bhagwat